DesktopGooseUnofficial/launcher-backend/README.md

 Please use [the launcher issue tracker](https://github.com/DesktopGooseUnofficial/launcher/issues/new/choose).

 ## Installer1 or Installer2?
-Installer1 extracts into the main Goose folder.
+Installer1 extracts into the main Goose Mods folder.
 Installer2 extracts into a folder for your mod.

 If your mod ZIP contains a folder already, use Installer1.